-Here we describea fairly general situation that can be encompassed by the theory in the present stage of development.
+Here we describe a fairly general situation that can be encompassed by the theory in the present stage of development.

-Consider a system described by a number of independent densities, a number of independent, irrotational vector fields, temperature, entropy and external pressure, and confined to a domain $\Sigma$ in space.
-We suppose that we have an expression for the free energy density $f(\rho_1,\rho_2,...;T)$ and propose the following lagrangian density
+Consider a system described by two independently conserved densities, two independent, irrotational vector fields, temperature, entropy and external pressure.
+We suppose that we have an expression for the free energy density $f(\rho_1,\rho_2,T)$ and propose the following Lagrangian density

-We have included the newtonian potential $\phi$, in recognition of the fact that the $\rho$' s are interpreted as mass densities, and the Stefan-Boltzmann pressure, reserving comments for Section III.
-The first sum is over a set of independent densities, one for each independently conserved density.
-A velocity potential $\Phi_j$ is canonically conjugate to each conserved densitiy $\rho_j$.
-(Fronsdal 2011).
-The second sum is over all independent densities, independently conserved or not.
-The central problem is the determination of the total free energy density.
-The most primitive guess and a good approximation in some cases is that a first approximation is obtained by summation over the components,
+We have included the Newtonian potential $\phi$, in recognition of the fact that the $\rho$' s are interpreted as mass densities, and the Stefan-Boltzmann pressure, reserving comments for Section IV.
+A velocity potential $\Phi_j$ is canonically conjugate to the conserved density $\rho_j, j = 1,2.$ The central problem is the determination of the total free energy density.
+The most primitive guess and a good approximation in some cases is obtained by summation over the components,